 “I woke at 2.30am to surges starting, mildly and with plenty of time between.
 I moved around – alternating between bed and wandering the loungeroom, using my HypnoBirthing techniques until hubby woke at 5am.

 After having him stare at me for 10 minutes, I decided we would go back to bed for little while longer.

 By 6am it was getting far too uncomfortable in bed so we got up and I sat on my birth ball, I emailed the person I was meant to be meeting in a few hours to cancel, I texted my midwife just to give her the heads up, I also rang my mum to let her know to turn the heaters on as we were having a home birth at her house next door.

-It was a beautiful home-birth that showed me even more than before how much your mind plays a role in birthing, it can make or break even the strongest of women!
-My HypnoBirthing preparation was paramount in providing a perfect birth for my family.
+It was a beautiful home-birth that showed me (even more than before) how much your mind plays a role in birthing, it can make or break even the strongest of women!
+My HypnoBirthing preparation and mindset was paramount in providing a perfect birth for me.